 a truncated change request process (acceptable to both parties) may be adopted to deal with any particular Change Request.

 15.2) Relationship.
-This Agreement constitutes a relationship between the Client and Information Technology Pty Ltd of principal and independent contractor.
+This Agreement constitutes a relationship between the Client and MIT Ventures Pty Ltd of principal and independent contractor.
 Without prejudice to clause 6.3(b), nothing in the Agreement shall constitute any relationship of agency, partnership or joint venture.
 Neither party, unless expressly stated in the Agreement, shall enter into or have authority to enter into any engagement or make any representation or warranty on behalf of or pledge the credit of or otherwise bind or oblige the other party.

 public risk and liability insurance in an amount of not less than $10 million;